Sex (book): Background and development

-According to Giselle Benatar of Entertainment Weekly, there are two versions that explain how Madonna came up with the idea for the book.
+According to Giselle Benatar of Entertainment Weekly, two versions explain how Madonna came up with the idea for the book.
 One is that she conceived the idea of an erotic photography book during the shooting of the film A League of Their Own in the summer of 1991.
 The other is that Judith Regan, vice-president and editor-in-chief of Simon & Schuster, armed with a proposal for a collection of photo-erotica, flew to Los Angeles in March 1991 to meet with Madonna and her manager Freddy DeMann.
 She verified Regan had not approached other celebrities with the concept as she was only interested in the project if it was a unique idea.
 By the end of the meeting Madonna had agreed "in principle" to do a book titled Madonna's Book of Erotica and Sexual Fantasies.
 She told Regan that DeMann would call her and work out the book's details.
 However, Madonna never got back to Regan who assumed she did not want to go ahead with the idea.
-Madonna's publicist Liz Rosenberg has never confirmed nor denied Regan's claim they had an agreement.
+Madonna's publicist Liz Rosenberg has never confirmed nor denied Regan's claim that they had an agreement.

-According to Benatar Madonna began working on Sex before wrapping up shooting A League of Their Own.
-At first Warner Bros.
-Records and the executive directors of Time Warner were reluctant to allow Madonna to publish such a book but finally agreed.
+According to Benatar, Madonna began working on Sex before wrapping up shooting A League of Their Own.
+At first, Warner Bros.
+Records and the executive directors of Time Warner were reluctant to allow Madonna to publish such a book, but finally agreed.
 Madonna had to sign a contract that forbade the book from including images of child pornography, bestiality, or religious imagery.
-Not long after signing the agreement Madonna founded Maverick, a multi-media entertainment company in partnership with Time Warner.
+Not long after signing the agreement, Madonna founded Maverick, a multi-media entertainment company in partnership with Time Warner.
 Since by contract she had total artistic control over any work released by Maverick, who were now the book's publisher, the agreement she signed with Time Warner over the content in Sex was null and void.

 Sex's stylized, sado-masochistic look had a range of influences from punk rock, to early fashion iconoclasts like Guy Bourdin and his surrealism, and Helmut Newton.
 Photographs from Brassaï's 1933 book Paris de nuit (Paris by Night) also inspired several of the book's series of images.
 The book was also influenced by Robert Mapplethorpe's infamous three-part XYZ portfolio, particularly the X portfolio.
 Madonna had considered using X as a title during the formative stages of Sex, but she changed her mind when promotion for Spike Lee's film Malcolm X began.
 (It was released three weeks after the book).
 She would go on to tell Vogue magazine: "We were gonna call it X [...] but then the whole thing with the Malcolm X movie started.
 At first I thought, 'Fuck it, it's a really good symbol and I thought of it first'.
 But I realized it might be confusing or look like I was copying Spike [Lee].
 Besides, Sex is almost as powerful: it's universal, it doesn't need translation – and it's only two letters more than X."